teachingaway/teachingaway.github.io/_posts/2014-08-28-removal-of-public-pacer-records.md

 Chief Judge Katzmann:

 PACER recently removed public access to records of Second Circuit cases filed before January 1, 2010.
 This is a step backwards.
-These records include the briefs and motions written by some of the finest lawyers in the country.
+These records include briefs and motions written by some of the finest lawyers in the country.
 The Second Circuit should proudly display these documents online, not hide them away in a dusty basement

 Eliminating digital access will deprive young attorneys and law students of the opportunity to learn from an exemplary body of work.
 Eliminating digital access will increase the cost of legal representation and the cost of *pro bono* representation in particular.
 Please don’t let it happen.